wmjasonward/jsftp-mlst/README.md

 jsftp project for consistency.

 ##### To-Do

-I need to clean up the error handling around parsing of dates as well as any errors with individual entries of an MLSD response.
-Currently there are a couple of 'throws' in there which is inconsistent with the error handling pattern of jsftp.

 Add tests :) My current tests (not included in the repo) rely on a couple of remote ftp servers I control that support MLST.
 I need to